Biographies of Karl Marx: Franz Mehring (1918)—Karl Marx: The Story of His Life

+Otto Rühle (1928)—Karl Marx: His Life and Work

+Karl Marx: Leben und Werk was written by Otto Rühle and first published in German in 1928.
+An English translation by Eden and Cedar Paul was published under the title Karl Marx: His Life and Work (419 pages).

+The work was republished several times, also as an e-book.
+It was reviewed several times in 1929 and later, most of the time with a generally positive tone.

-Marx: Man and Fighter (1933)
+Boris Nicolaievsky (1933)—Marx: Man and Fighter

 Marx: Man and Fighter is a biography by Boris Nicolaievsky, first published in German in 1933.
 It was translated into English by Otto Mänchen-Helfen and published in 1936.
 Some subsequent English editions restore the notes, appendices, and bibliography omitted from the first English edition.
+This biography focuses largely on Marx as a revolutionary, not as a philosopher or social scientist/economist.
+In the 'Foreword' we find the memorable sentence: "Perhaps one Socialist in a thousand has ever read any of Marx's economic writings, and of a thousand anti-Marxists not even one."

+This biography was reviewed several times, for instance by Harold Lasswell in 1937, and in 1976, after the 1973 republication, by Duncan Hallas.

+Karl Korsch (1938)—Karl Marx

+This important book sometimes is considered one of the (intellectual) biographies, but it is mostly seen as an interpretation of Marx's thoughts.
+It was originally published as part of a series "Modern Sociologists".
+It was reissued 1963 and published in original German version in 1967.
+Translations appeared in Italian, French, Spanish and Greek.
+It was reissued many times, for instance in a digital edition in 2016.

-Karl Marx: His Life and Environment (1939)
+Isaiah Berlin (1939)—Karl Marx: His Life and Environment

-Karl Marx: His Life and Environment is a 1939 biography of Karl Marx by Isaiah Berlin, in which Berlin argues that Marx's system of thought depends upon indefensible metaphysical presuppositions.
+Karl Marx: His Life and Environment is a 1939 intellectual biography of Karl Marx by Isaiah Berlin.
+It was republished five times, the last time in 2013.

+Berlin argues that Marx's system of thought depends upon indefensible metaphysical presuppositions.

-Karl Marx: His Life and Thought (1973)
+David McLellan (1973)—Karl Marx: His Life and Thought

 Karl Marx: His Life and Thought is a 1973 biography of Karl Marx by political scientist David McLellan.
 The work was republished as Karl Marx: A Biography in 1995.